Bubble Watch: Are mid-majors going to get hosed?

 Editor's note: The NCAA tournament Bubble Watch has been updated through games of Wednesday, Feb.
 27.

-Nevada's been ranked in the top 15 for the entire season, Buffalo has lurked smack in the middle of the projected field for weeks now, Wofford being shown in some mock brackets as a No. 8 seed and the cool bracket-making kids these days are big believers in the likes of Utah State and Belmont.
+Nevada has been ranked in the top 15 for the entire season, Buffalo has lurked smack in the middle of the projected field for weeks now, Wofford is appearing in some mock brackets as a No. 8 seed, and the cool bracket-making kids these days are big believers in the likes of Utah State and Belmont.

 Also, Gonzaga, however you choose to classify Mark Few's program, is, as always, Gonzaga.